ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 It was clear, however, that our workload in the other units of term was getting bigger, and as such our progress might slow down over the coming weeks.
 We also wanted to better understand how we would build the database and API.
 This would take time and was likely to be a backlog item which carried through to subsequent sprints.

-## Sprint 8 : Finish report (03.05.21-07.05.21)
+## Sprint 8 : Finish report and complete unit testing (03.05.21-07.05.21)
 ___

 The aim of this sprint was to finish the write up for our project report.
+Although our report, by this stage, was fairly thorough and well-documented, we still had a lot to write up, particularly on the system implementation, evaluation of design and conclusion.
+We agreed to allocate subsections to different team members so that the workload was distributed evenly.
+We also had to complete unit testing our code, which was something we were yet to complete.

 ### Key points

-   * We made the group decision to use the MEAN stack.
-   * Decided to create a multiplayer game with video feed.
-   * Set up GitHub repository and familiarised ourselves with the platform.
+   * Every team member was tasked to complete subsections of the report.
+   * Finish unit testing
+   * Complete introduction video

 ### Key implementations from previous sprint

-   * Add video chat to memory game
-   * Add multiplayer functionality to memory game
-   * Make pages of application responsive, including mobile responsive
-   * Complete evaluation of design to report
-   * Conduct unit testing
+   *

 ### Backlog items

 ```
-  → Backlog item: research video chat APIs
-  → Backlog item: create start page
+  → Backlog item: complete report documentation
-  → Backlog item: create login
+  → Backlog item: conduct unit testing
-  → Backlog item: add audio to start page
+  → Backlog item: complete introduction video

 ```
+### Evaluation of Sprint

+This was our final sprint.
+The main thrust of the work to complete was documentation.
+This was relatively straightforward since we had been very consistent with documenting our report from very early on in the development lifecycle.
+The other backlog items were completing unit testing and finalising our introduction video.
+Whilst these tasks weren't particularly challenging, they did take up quite a bit of time, and on reflection, we would have been better off doing unit testing earlier on in the project since it was an important task which took time.

 ## Team use of Git